mteij/Stripez/README.md

 4.  **Set up Google Calendar:**
     * Create a Google Calendar that you want to use for the agenda.
     * Make the calendar public and get the "Secret address in iCal format".
-    * Once the application is running, click the "Edit Calendar Link" button and paste this URL.
+    * Once the application is running, a logged-in Schikko can click the "Edit Calendar Link" button (✎) and paste this URL.

 5.  **Set up Backend Functions:**
     * **Initialize Functions:** In your local project root, run `firebase init functions` and select JavaScript.